top of page

 A few small details can completely change how a candle performs.
 These aren’t rules, just things that make your experience noticeably better.

-Wax type
+Wax Type

-Fragrance strength
+Fragrance Strength

 Not every candle is meant to fill an entire room.
 Some are intentionally light.
 If you want something that travels through a bigger space, go for a stronger scent load.
 Bedrooms and work areas usually feel more comfortable with something softer so you don’t get tired of it.

-Wick and burn quality
+Wick and Burn Quality

-Size of the jar
+Size of the Jar

 Bigger rooms need bigger jars if you want the scent to actually show up.
 Smaller spaces like bathrooms or entryways only need a small or medium candle to make a noticeable difference.